Leadership Coaching – Get moving in your career

 Focusing on self-sufficiency and efficient transactions, narrowed my perspective and limited me.

-When I chose to connect with people, I got not just their help, but additional suggestions and opportunities I hadn’t considered.
+When I chose to connect with people, I benefited not just from their direct help, but from additional suggestions and opportunities I hadn’t considered.
 And I was able to move forward smoothly.

 Exercise widening your perspective